-Current directorships/business interests:

-Louise is Chief Executive Officer of United

-Utilities Water Limited and a non-executive

-director of Water Plus, a joint venture with

-Severn Trent serving business customers.

-She is a non-executive director of Water

-UK and a non-executive director of the UK

-Engage for Success Foundation, named on

-the Northern Power Women's 'Power List'

-and a member of the 30% Club.
+Current directorships/business interests: Louise is Chief Executive Officer of United Utilities Water Limited and a non-executive director of Water Plus, a joint venture with Severn Trent serving business customers.
+She is a non-executive director of Water UK and a non-executive director of the UK Engage for Success Foundation, named on the Northern Power Women's 'Power List' and a member of the 30% Club.

-Specific contribution to the company's long-term success: Louise's strategic vision and constant customer focus will continue to build on the group's significant performance and delivery for customers, communities and the environment.
+long-term success: Louise's strategic vision and constant customer focus will continue to build on the group's significant performance and delivery for customers, communities and the environment.